• Skip to primary navigation

 Marbled Basque Cheesecake - you can make two flavours of cheesecake filling that you love and swirl it in a single cake pan and bake.
 Lets your ideas flow and make delicious marbled cheesecake.

 Chocolate Basque Cheesecake - addition of cocoa powder and melted chocolate cake make this Basque cheesecake rich and chocolaty.
-In this recipe, you can add 1 tbsp of cocoa, 2 tbsp flour and ½ cup melted chocolate when making batter for rich chocolate Basque.
+In this recipe, you can add 1 tablespoon of cocoa, 2 tablespoon flour and ½ cup melted chocolate when making batter for rich chocolate Basque.

-Coffee Basque - 1 tbsp of instant coffee powder can be added for a mild coffee flavoured cheesecake.
+Coffee Basque - 1 tablespoon of instant coffee powder can be added for a mild coffee flavoured cheesecake.

-Matcha Cheesecake - 1 tbsp of sifted matcha can be added in the batter for delicious green tea flavoured cake.
+Matcha Cheesecake - 1 tablespoon of sifted matcha can be added in the batter for delicious green tea flavoured cake.

 burnt basque cheesecake